Edald123/software-testing-and-quality-assurance/python-unit-testing/README.md

 ## Req 1.
-The program shall be invoked from a command line.
-The program shall receive two files as parameters.
-The first file will contain information in a JSON format about a catalogue of prices of products.
-The second file will contain a record for all sales in a company.
+Implement a set of classes in Python that implements two abstractions:
+1. Hotel
+2. Reservation
+3. Customers
 ## Req 2.
-The program shall compute the total cost for all sales included in the second JSON archive.
-The results shall be print on a screen and on a file named SalesResults.txt.
-The total cost should include all items in the sale considering the cost for every item in the first file.
-The output must be human readable, so make it easy to read for the user.
+Implement a set of methods to handle the next persistent behaviors (stored in files):
+1. Hotels
+    - Create Hotel
+    - Delete Hotel
+    - Display Hotel information
+    - Modify Hotel Information
+    - Reserve a Room
+    - Cancel a Reservation
+2. Customer
+    - Create Customer
+    - Delete a Customer
+    - Display Customer Information
+    - Modify Customer Information
+3. Reservation
+    - Create a Reservation (Customer,
+    Hotel)
+    - Cancel a Reservation
+    - You are free to decide the attributes within each class that enable the required behavior.
 ## Req 3.
+Implement unit test cases to exercise the methods in each class.
+Use the unittest module in Python.
+## Req 4.
+The code coverage for all unittests should accumulate at least 85% of line coverage.
+## Req 5.
 The program shall include the mechanism to handle invalid data in the file.
 Errors should be displayed in the console and the execution must continue.
-## Req 4.
-The name of the program shall be computeSales.py
-## Req 5.
-The minimum format to invoke the program shall be as follows: python computeSales.py priceCatalogue.json salesRecord.json
 ## Req 6.
-The program shall manage files having from hundreds of items to thousands of items.
+Be compliant with PEP8.
 ## Req 7.
-The program should include at the end of the execution the time elapsed for the execution and calculus of the data.
-This number shall be included in the results file and on the screen.
-## Req 8.
-Be compliant with PEP8.
+The source code must show no warnings using Fleak and PyLint.

 ## Additional Info
 Remember to run **pylint** and **flake8** on the code.